 After a bit of research and trying both first hand I thought it would put together a quick check list of the differences to help you make the right choice based on your needs.

 Inov-8 X-Talon vs Mudclaw

-- Inov-8’s Mudclaw has a lower drop then the X-Talon.
-The Mudclaw features 4mm drop on most models except the 300 series.
+- Inov-8’s Mudclaw has a lower drop than the X-Talon.
+The Mudclaw features a 4mm drop on most models except the 300 series.

 - The X-Talon drop depends on the model, so make sure you check.
 The drop on the X-talon can range between 3-8 so make sure to check before ordering.

 - The Inov-8 model number is the weight.
 Meaning the X-talon G 235 weighs 235 grams and the Mudclaw 260 weighs 260 grams.

 - X-talon models offer lighter options.
 The X-talons come as light as 200 grams while the Mudclaw offers options up to 300 grams.